FreeOpcUa/opcua-client-gui/README.md

 Simple OPC-UA GUI client.

 Written using freeopcua python api and pyqt.
-This is alpha quality with strange window resizing happening.
-Pull requests / Patches are welcome!
+Basic functionnalities are implemented including subscribing to nodes and listing attributes and references.

 ![Screenshot](/screenshot.png?raw=true "Screenshot")

 What works:
-* Connecting and disconnecting
+* connecting and disconnecting
+* browsing with icons per node types
 * showing attributes and references
 * subscribing to variable
 * make available on pip: sudo pip install freeopcua-client